Contributing

 Contributor List

-The would like to thank users who have made a contribution to the project: @bmreiniger, @coatless, @syclik, and @tomsing1.
+The would like to thank those who have made a contribution to the project: @amy-palmer, @bmreiniger, @coatless, @krz, @syclik, and @tomsing1.